 - The second “summer” test and examination sessions proceed in June.

-- The “summer” holydays (after the second semester of the MEP) proceeds two months: from July, 1 till August, 31.
+- The “summer” holidays (after the second semester of the MEP) proceeds two months: from July, 1 until August, 31.

 - The fourth “spring” semester proceeds 14 weeks: from February till May.